×

 Caught-In or Between Objects and Machinery

-• Being compressed or crushed between rolling, sliding, or shifting objects like semi-trailers and a dock wall, or between a truck frame and a hydraulic bed that is lowering.
+• Compression or crushing incidents involving rolling, sliding, or shifting objects, like being caught between a semi-trailer and a dock wall, or between a truck frame and a lowering hydraulic bed.

 Employees can reduce the risk of these occurrences by paying attention to safety instructions.
 Also, be mindful about loose clothing or hair, and turn off machinery when not in use.